Tesla shares slide after Elon Musk asks Twitter if he should sell - KESQ

 By Walé Azeez, CNN Business

-More than $60 billion was wiped off Tesla’s market value early on Monday after millions of Elon Musk’s Twitter followers voted in favor of him selling 10% of his shares in the company.
+More than $30 billion was wiped off Tesla’s market value on Monday after millions of Elon Musk’s Twitter followers voted in favor of him selling 10% of his shares in the company.

-Tesla shares fell by about 6% in premarket trading and in early trading on the Frankfurt stock exchange.
+Tesla shares fell by about 3% in morning trading in New York, recovering slightly from a premarket drop of 6%.

 Musk tweeted Saturday that he would let Twitter users decide if he should sell 10% of the 170.5 million shares he holds in Tesla.
 The Twitterverse verdict: 58% of more than 3.5 million voters had said “yes” when the poll closed on Sunday.